 The St Olav Church is located next to the former cathedral.
 It is alive and well preserved.
 Built as early as 1111 AD it is still in use as a parish church, the only from the Middle Ages on the Faroes.
 If you take a closer look you will find that it is made of rough unhewn stone, plastered and then white-washed.

 It was built at a then presumably safe distance from the seashore.
-As the centuries went by, the sea gradually ate up much of the shore and by the end of the 19th century it was in danger of being washed away.
-A bulwark was set up at the time, has kept it intact and will hopefully do so for many years to come.
+As the centuries went by, the sea gradually ate up much of the shore.
+By the end of the 19th century it was in danger of being washed away.
+A bulwark was set up at the time.
+It has kept the church intact and will hopefully do so for many years to come.
 A small cemetery surrounds it on three sides.

-I did not manage to get into the church on my visit, but the story goes that it has gone through several changes over the years.
+I did not manage to get into the church on my visit.
+However, the story goes that it has gone through several changes over the years.
 Much of the internal furnishing is now on display on Tórshavn, at the National Museum (Føroya Fornminnisavn).